 Dear Julia,

-The pain after the dental implants and the regular daily intake of ibuprofen may have resulted in increased pain sensitization with the development of a medication overuse headache.
-The constant irritation of the nervous system due to the high level of excitability after dental implants can also explain the increased migraine situation.
-In this constellation, botulinum toxin cannot work.
-If the conditions for a medication overuse headache exist, a medication break would be necessary.
-If persistent pain persists, painkillers that are not normally used for migraines, such as a moderately potent opioid, should be used.
-Very often the situation calms down over time.
+It's possible that the pain following dental implant surgery, combined with the regular daily use of ibuprofen, has led to increased pain sensitivity and the development of medication-overuse headache.
+The constant irritation of the nervous system due to the heightened excitability after implant surgery could also explain the increased migraine frequency.
+In this situation, botulinum toxin will not be effective.
+If the conditions for medication-overuse headache are present, a medication break would be necessary.
+If persistent pain continues, painkillers not typically used for migraines, such as a moderately potent opioid, should be considered.
+Very often, the situation improves over time.

 Kind regards

-And thank you for the opportunity to have this live chat.
+And thank you very much for the opportunity of this live chat.

 • Profile picture of Hartmut Göbel